DeepLcom/deepl-node/README.md

     into sentences.
 Format and default are the same as for `splittingTags`.
 -   `ignoreTags`: list of XML tags that containing content that should not be translated.
 Format and default are the same as for `splittingTags`.
+-   `extraRequestParameters`: Extra body parameters to be passed along with the HTTP request.
+Only string values are permitted.
+    For example: `{'param': 'value', 'param2': 'value2'}`

 ### Translating documents